Dr. Royce and Waterfall

-Agile and Scrum do agree that knowledge must be shared.
+Agile and Scrum do agree that knowledge must be shared and saved.
 But rather than share knowledge mainly through documentation, the community now suggests doing it many other ways.
-Here are two: (1) incrementally build working product (2) lightly documented automated tests (where at all possible).
+Here are two: (1) incrementally build working product, and (2) lightly documented automated tests (where at all possible).
 Agile and Scrum people tend to prefer cards (middle-level summaries), white boards, large sheets with drawings in team rooms, etc.

 So, information is hopefully shared more, and the sharing is actually better.

 Speaking for myself, I do agree with Dr Royce’s statement that many implementers tend not to write even basic documentation.
 And I agree with his statement that much of the purpose of documentation is for use by people later.
 So, those needs must be carefully considered and addressed.

 This results, if done professionally, in two things: